TanjaKec/datachallenge/content/day2/DataWrangling/_index.en.markdown

 ![Red variant](/day2/DataWrangling/images/Program_HW.png?width=40pc)

-This diagram is taken from [R for Data Science](https://r4ds.had.co.nz/) book by [Garrett Grolemund](https://twitter.com/statgarrett
+This diagram is taken from the [R for Data Science](https://r4ds.had.co.nz/) book by [Garrett Grolemund](https://twitter.com/statgarrett
 ) and [Hadley Wickham](https://twitter.com/hadleywickham), which it is a great resource for learning R. There is a whole community built around it and you could join it and start learning together: [R4DS online learning community](https://www.rfordatasci.com/).

 ### Dataset

-To learn and practise how to organise a data we will use a `gapminder` data set available from `gapminder` package in R. This dataset is put into R by [Jennifer Bryan](https://jennybryan.org/) from a tank of data sets available from [Gapminder](https://www.gapminder.org).
+To learn and practise how to organise data we will use a `gapminder` data set available from the `gapminder` package in R. This dataset is put into R by [Jennifer Bryan](https://jennybryan.org/) from a tank of data sets available from [Gapminder](https://www.gapminder.org).

-[Gapminder](https://www.gapminder.org) is an independent Swedish foundation that helps to promote sustainable global development by collecting and analysiing relevant data and by developing and designing  teaching/learning tools.
+[Gapminder](https://www.gapminder.org) is an independent Swedish foundation that helps to promote sustainable global development by collecting and analysing relevant data and by developing and designing  teaching/learning tools.
 [Gapminder](https://en.wikipedia.org/wiki/Gapminder_Foundation) was founded in Sweden by [Hans Rosling](https://en.wikipedia.org/wiki/Hans_Rosling) who was a mastermind for distinctive and insightful storytelling about global development using visual animation.

 You can see Hans in action in this [BBC documentary](https://www.bbc.co.uk/programmes/p02q33dg) [The joy of Stats](https://www.youtube.com/watch?v=cdf0k545yDA) available on [YouTube](https://www.youtube.com).